stuffrabbit/SwiftCoAP/README.md

 * Whenever you receive a response to data you have sent, call methods of the protocol `SCCoAPTransportLayerDelegate` on your property `transportLayerDelegate` which will hold a weak reference to the resepective object of type `SCClient`(reference is automatically set through SCClient).
 * Checkout the source code and the implementation of the class `SCCoAPUDPTransportLayer`, to see the functionality in action.

+An (real) example where using a custom transport layer functionality would be helpful:
+You cannot use UDP, e.g. when you bring this library to WatchOS 2.
+As UDP communcation is not available on this OS you can use WatchConnectiviy as transport layer object for your `SCClient` and let the iPhone execute the UDP sendings.
 #### SCServer

 This class represents a CoAP server, which can be initialized with the standard designated initializer `init()`.
 The given convenience initializer `init?(port: UInt16)` initializes a server instance and automatically starts listening on the given port.
 This initialization can fail if a UDP-socket error occurs.